kitajchuk/2dk/README.md

 2dk is a hobby project combining my love for web technology and my nostalgic passion for 2D gaming, specifically the Game Boy era.
 It's a never ending creative outlet, whenever I have the time, to tinker and develop new features across the engine and studio software.

+[This PR here](https://github.com/kitajchuk/2dk/pull/29) is tracking towards an MVP version with the ability to create functional sandbox games without writing a lick of code using the studio software and running in the 2dk engine.

 <img src="./public/2dk.png" width="100%" />

 ## Game bundles